Remembering Star Wars

-It was May 25 – a Wednesday, forty years ago – and George Lucas’ Star Wars had just premiered in the United States.
+It was May 25 – a Wednesday, 40 years ago – and George Lucas’ Star Wars had just premiered in the United States.
 No one expected the film to be a success, let alone restructure the very basis of Hollywood filmmaking: it opened in just 32 theatres that day as a small film that hoped to attract a dedicated niche audience.
 George Lucas, exhausted from the final push to get the film over the line, caught a plane to Hawaii to recover with his wife and Star Wars editor Marcia Lucas, and his friend Steven Spielberg.
 He had a call that weekend from Alan Ladd Jr., the sole champion of Star Wars at 20th Century Fox, who implored him to turn on the television.
 There was Walter Cronkite, the man who had told America JFK had been shot, now reporting on audiences lining up around the block to see Star Wars.

 Today, it’s difficult to imagine what it would’ve been like to have seen Star Wars for the first time in 1977 without the context of the sequels, the prequels, the special editions, the parodies and the homages.
 Today, almost every element of Star Wars is so comfortably part of popular culture that even those who somehow haven’t seen the original still exist in a world seen through a Star Wars glaze.
 But what was it like, in 1977 – before the Star Wars empire?

 In the cinema, 1977...